Akrotiri and Dhekelia: Communications

 The Base Areas form part of the Republic of Cyprus telephone numbering plan, using the international prefix +357.
 Landline numbers are in the same eight-digit format, with the last four digits being the line number.
 Numbers in Dhekelia begin with the digits 2474, while those in Akrotiri begin with the digits 2527.

 Postal services are provided by the British Forces Post Office, with mail to Akrotiri being addressed to BFPO 57 and mail to Dhekelia and Ayios Nikolaos being addressed to BFPO 58.
 Cyprus Postal Services provides postal service for civilian homes and businesses within the Base Areas, then using Cypriot postal codes and "Cyprus" as country on letters from abroad.

 The bases are issued different amateur radio call signs from the Republic of Cyprus.
 Amateur radio stations on the bases use the International Telecommunication Union prefix of "ZC4", which is assigned to Great Britain.
 There are about 52 amateurs licensed in this manner.
 Amateur radio direction finding identified RAF Akrotiri as the location of the powerful but now defunct shortwave numbers station "Lincolnshire Poacher".
 Several curtain antennas there have been identified as being used for these transmissions.

 Culture

 Media

 BFBS Radio 1 and 2 are broadcast on FM and can be widely received across Cyprus.
 BFBS Television is now only available to viewers via satellite, having been confined to the SBAs or encrypted in 1997 for copyright reasons, before BFBS switched off its analogue transmitters in 2009.
 The British East Mediterranean Relay Station was situated locally.

+Sport

+The most successful association football team in the territory is Ethnikos Achna FC in the Dhekelia region.
+They play in the Cypriot football league system and have played in the top tier Cypriot First Division for most of their existence.
+They represented Cyprus in the 2006–07 UEFA Cup, losing to RC Lens from France in Round 1.
+Their stadium, Dasaki Stadium, hosted 6 matches in the 2024 UEFA European Under-17 Championship.

+Other teams in the territory also play in the Cypriot league system, for instance APEA Akrotiri.
+A separate league for British military teams, the Cyprus Forces Football League, is run by the Royal Air Force FA.

+The Commander British Forces Cyprus Sporting Competition (CBF Cup), a multi-sport competition between teams representing bases and resident British infantry battalions, is held annually.

+The territory does not send delegations to the Commonwealth Games, and have not sent athletes to the Olympic Games through the British Olympic Association.